 September 2017 -"Thank you so much for sending these photos over, we really appreciate you taking these.
 They are fantastic."
 Alexa Hobday, secretary Romsey Show

-Helmut Newton for portrait with a touch of glamour, eroticism, even having undertaken shoots for Playboy
+Helmut Newton for portraits with a touch of glamour, eroticism, even having undertaken shoots for Playboy

 The Gibson family, especially Frank, local photographers to the Isles of Scilly.